-Before making brazed connections, place a field-provided heat shield, such as a wet rag, against the unit cabinet and around the piping stubs, expansion valve and sensing bulb.
+Before making brazed connections, place a field-provided heat shield, such as a wet rag, against the unit cabinet and around the piping stubs, expansion valve and sensing bulb (or remove the sensing bulb temporarily).
 The heat shield must be in place to prevent heat damage during brazing.
-See figure 2.
+See figure 7.

-FIGURE 2.
+FIGURE 7.
 Braze Refrigerant Lines